-(C) the total number of days of extension previously granted to the movant in the merits or attorney-fee application phase, as applicable, of the case;

-(D) the total number of days of extension previously granted to the other party(ies) in the merits or attorney-fee-application phase, as applicable, of the case; and

-(E) a statement in compliance with Rule 27(a)(5) (Content of Motions).

-(2) Opposition.
-Any opposition shall be filed with the Clerk not later than 5 days after the nonmoving party is served with a copy of that motion to extend time.
-The Court will treat the motion as unopposed if no opposition is filed within this period.
-(3) Effect of motion.
+- (C) the total number of days of extension previously granted to the movant for any action in the merits or attorney-fee application phase, as applicable, of the case; - (D) the total number of days of extension previously granted to the other party(ies) in the merits or attorney-fee-application phase, as applicable, of the case; and - (E) a statement in compliance with Rule 27(a)(5) (Content of Motions). - (2) Opposition.
+Any opposition shall be filed with the Clerk not later than 5 days after the non-moving party is served with a copy of that motion to extend time.
+The Court will treat the motion as unopposed if no opposition is filed within this period. - (3) Effect of motion.
 A motion to extend time does not extend the date on which a pleading or other document is due to be filed with the Court unless the Court grants that motion.
-See Rule 5(b) (Effect of Stay).

-(4) Noncompliance.
-See Rule 45(j) (Noncompliant Submissions).

-(c) Additional Time After Service by Mail.

-(1) General rule.
-If a party is required or permitted to do an act within a period initiated by service of a document under these Rules on that party by another party and the document is served by mail, 5 days are added to the period for doing that act.

-(2) Service overseas by Secretary.
-If a document is served by the Secretary by means other than through CM/ECF on an appellant, petitioner, or representative who is located outside the United States, Puerto Rico, or the Virgin Islands, 30 additional days are added to the applicable period.

-(3) Court orders and notices.
-Additional time under this Rule is not added to the periods set in Court orders and notices or in Rules 4 (Filing Appeal; Docketing; Copy of Board Decision), 35 (Motions for Reconsideration, Panel Decision, or Full Court Review), and 39(a) (Attorney Fees and Expenses-Application).

-(d) Combined Motions Prohibited.
-With the exception of a motion for leave to file an out-oftime motion to extend time, a motion to extend time may not be combined with any other motion.
+See Rule 5(b)(Effect of Stay). - (4) Noncompliance.
+See Rule 45(j) (Noncompliant Submissions). - (c) Additional Time After Service by Mail. - (1) General rule.
+If a party is required or permitted to do an act within a period initiated by service of a document under these Rules on that party by another party and the document is served by mail, 5 days are added to the period for doing that act. - (2) Service overseas by Secretary.
+If a document is served by the Secretary by means other than through CM/ECF on an appellant, petitioner, or representative who is located outside the United States, Puerto Rico, or the Virgin Islands, 30 additional days are added to the applicable period. - (3) Court orders and notices.
+Additional time under this Rule is not added to the periods set in Court orders and notices or in Rules 4 (Filing Appeal), 35 (Motions for Reconsideration or Decision by a Panel or by the Full Court), and 39(a) (Applications for Attorney Fees and Expenses). - (d) Combined Motions Prohibited.
+With the exception of a motion for leave to file a motion out of time to extend time, a motion to extend time may not be combined with any other motion.
 The Clerk will return any motion that violates this subsection.

-Rule 27: Motions
+RULE 27.
+MOTIONS

 (a) Content of Motions.
-Unless another form is required by these Rules, an application for relief shall be made by filing a motion, with proof of service (See Rule 25(c) (Manner and Proof of Service)) on all other parties.
-The motion shall-
+Unless another form is required by these Rules, an application for relief shall be made by filing a motion, with proof of service (see Rule 25(c) (Manner and Proof of Service)) on all other parties.
+The motion shall -

-(1) contain or be accompanied by any material required by any of the Rules governing such a motion;

-(2) state with particularity the specific grounds on which it is based;

-(3) describe the relief sought;

-(4) not be accompanied by a proposed implementing order; and,

-(5) if the party is represented, indicate whether the motion is opposed and, if so, whether the moving party has been advised that a response in opposition will be filed.
+- (1) contain or be accompanied by any material required by any of the Rules governing such a motion; - (2) state with particularity the specific grounds on which it is based; - (3) describe the relief sought; - (4) not be accompanied by a proposed implementing order; and, - (5) if the appellant is represented, indicate whether the motion is opposed and, if so, whether the moving party has been advised that a response in opposition will be filed.